Tooth Extraction Atlanta

 Preparing for a Tooth Extraction

-In majority of cases, the wisdom teeth do come in at a wrong angle and will have deep periodontal pockets.
-The best time to take these teeth out is during the teenage years.
-Once it is determined that pulling the tooth is the best option, your dentist will perform an X-ray to view the tooth’s location and determine the best method for pulling it.
+In the majority of cases, wisdom teeth come in at a wrong angle and will have deep periodontal pockets.
+The best time for wisdom tooth extraction is during the teenage years when recovery is easier for the body.
+Once it is determined that tooth extraction is the best option, your dentist will perform an X-ray to view the tooth’s location and determine the best method for pulling it.

 After the tooth extraction, the oral surgeon will pack gauze into the socket and have you gently bite down to stop the bleeding.
 Stitches, usually self-dissolving, may then be required to close the wound.